Animal Communication: A Chemical Review

 Bioluminescence in Deep Sea Benthos

 In extensive pressure, cold waters, and below 1000 meters of depth, creatures living beyond the twilight zone (Fig. 11.) spend their lives in an expanse of darkness.
-With no sunlight existing in the deep sea, many of these organisms have adapted advantageous attributes such as self-creation or aid of twinkling, flashing, pulsating lights to communicate with one another and other species.
+With no sunlight existing in the deep sea, many of these have adapted advantageous attributes such as self-creation or aid of twinkling, flashing, pulsating lights to communicate with one another and other species.
 These adaptations are created by the process of bioluminescence, the result of a chemical reaction that produces light energy within the body of an organism.
 This single adaptation unites vastly different marine species, from miniscule marine plankton to enormous anglerfish.

 Fig. 11.
 Classification of deep sea regions (Martini et al., 2019)